Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets.} We train our model using the open-source MVImgNet object dataset~\cite{yu2023mvimgnet}, the Animal Faces-HQ (AFHQ) dataset~\cite{choi2020stargan}, and synthetic data generated by the FLUX~\cite{flux2024} model.
+\textbf{Datasets.} We train our model using the open-source MVImgNet object dataset~\citep{yu2023mvimgnet}, the Animal Faces-HQ (AFHQ) dataset~\citep{choi2020stargan}, and synthetic data generated by the FLUX~\citep{flux2024} model.
 MVImgNet contains multi-view images of real-world objects.
 We select objects of 40 commonly seen categories from it and use a single-view image per object for training.
 AFHQ is a high-quality animal face dataset containing common categories such as cats, dogs, and wildlife.
-For abstract concepts, we synthesize training data using the FLUX model, which has been demonstrated by recent works~\cite{tan2024ominicontrol, cai2024dsd} to be an effective diffusion self-distillation strategy.
-The resulting abstract concept dataset covers a range of categories, including environment light, human pose, scene, image style, surface, and color tone.
+For abstract concepts, we synthesize training data using the FLUX model, which has been demonstrated by recent works~\citep{tan2024ominicontrol, cai2024dsd} to be an effective diffusion self-distillation strategy.
+The resulting abstract concept dataset covers a range of common categories, including those used in TokenVerse~\citep{garibi2025tokenverse} (environment light, human pose, scene, and surface), as well as our additional extensions of image style and color tone.
 In total, our final training dataset contains 106{,}104 images paired with corresponding captions.

 \textbf{Implementation Details.} We adopt the pre-trained FLUX.1-dev model as our DiT backbone containing $N = 57$ blocks.
-We use Qwen2.5-VL-7B-Instruct~\cite{qwen2.5-VL} as the vision-language model (VLM) for attribute caption and image caption.
-The Mod-Adapter contains $N'=4$ blocks and the number of experts is set to 12.
-We train the model using the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ on 8 A800 GPUs.
-Mod-Adapter is first pre-trained for 50K steps with a batch size of 32 without being integrated into the DiT model, followed by an additional 126K steps of further training with a batch size of 1.
-The scale factor $s$ in Eq. \ref{eq:new_mod_vec} is set to 1 during training and testing.
+The Mod-Adapter contains $N'=4$ blocks and the number of experts is set to 12 according to the ablation study.
+It is the only module that requires optimization during training, with a total parameter count of just 1,667.77M.
+For more details, please see Appendix~\ref{append_imple}.

-\textbf{Comparison Methods.} We compare our method with state-of-the-art multi-subject personalization approaches, including tuning-free methods Emu2~\cite{sun2024generative} (CVPR 2024), MIP-Adapter~\cite{huang2025resolving} (AAAI 2025), and MS-Diffusion~\cite{wang2024ms} (ICLR 2025), as well as the tuning-based method TokenVerse~\cite{garibi2025tokenverse} (SIGGRAPH 2025).
+\textbf{Comparison Methods.} We compare our method with state-of-the-art multi-subject personalization approaches, including tuning-free methods Emu2~\citep{sun2024generative}, MIP-Adapter~\citep{huang2025resolving}, and MS-Diffusion~\citep{wang2024ms}, as well as the tuning-based method TokenVerse~\citep{garibi2025tokenverse}.
 Since the training datasets used by MIP-Adapter and MS-Diffusion do not include abstract concept data, we fine-tune their released model weights using our abstract concept data to ensure a fair comparison.
+Emu2 has not released its training code, but its training data includes common abstract concepts such as style and lighting.